ErroneousBosch/OpenSCAD_airfoil/README.md

 ***airfoils*** (required):
 Two modes:

 *Single Airfoil*: Specifying a single airfoil will generate a uniform wing based on that airfoil.
-Upi can specify the airfoil as a set (vector) of [chord, naca].
+You can specify the airfoil as a set (vector) of [chord, naca].

 *Multiple airfoils*: Specify a set (vector) of airfoils.
 Individual airfoils are specified the same as a single airfoil (see above).
 These airfoils will be spaced evenly along the wing length.